Josh4324/online-tutoring-api/README.md

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOiI1MnQ5amN1b2s5ZDBiNDFnIiwiam9iUm9sZSI6ImFkbWluIiwiaWF0IjoxNTg4Mzc1MjcyLCJleHAiOjE1ODg0NjE2NzJ9.ovPC3QFiNNW6afCBNpeFQ0UBZACjtf3OSfznHY823XU
 ***

+To use it on PostMan, copy the token, go to the authorization tab and paste the code in into the token input field.

 ## SignUp and Login

 To be able to use the API, you can sign up as Student or Tutor